 CAMPUS LIGHTING: Safe lighted routes are available through campus.
 An after-dark walking route map containing enhanced lighting paths on campus is available at https://safety-estus.fa.ua.edu/UAPDWebsite/saferlivingguide.pdf.

-348-RIDE (7433) is a free service that transports riders between locations on campus or between nearby residences and campus.
-The one-mile service area includes campus and neighborhoods between Queen City Avenue to the west, 15th Street to the south, Helen Keller Boulevard to the east, and Jack Warner Parkway to the north.
-The 348 Express Route provides riders the availability of bus transportation during the late night hours.
-The Express Bus operates 7 days a week; one bus Sunday through Wednesday and two buses running in opposite directions Thursday-Saturday, 9PM to 3AM during the Fall and Spring semesters.
-The Express Bus service begins at 11AM Saturday/Sunday.
+348-RIDE (7433) is a free service that transports riders between locations on campus or between some nearby residences and campus.
+It provides riders the availability of bus transportation during the late night and weekend hours.
 Download the 348 RIDE app to schedule a trip via mobile phone or device.